 H-4.2.2 Fill each set of five assemblies with the sealant being tested.
 Immediately tool the sealant surface to ensure complete filling and wetting of the substrate surfaces.
 Take special care to strike off the sealant flus with the substrate.

+H-4.3 Labelling

-H-4.3 Labelling – Each of the five specimens of each set should be individually identified.
+Each of the five specimens of each set should be individually identified.

 H-5 CONDITIONING